-- To what extent does the student explore a variety of whole body, body part actions and body bases? - To what extent does the student recognize body zones, body bases, whole body movements and body part movements? - To what extent is the student able to use arm and leg gestures which lead toward, away from and around his or her body? - To what extent does the student show clarity of body shape when dancing? - What understanding did the student gain about the body when dancing (agility, strength, balance, control and co-ordination)?
+- To what extent does the student explore a variety of whole body actions, body part actions and body bases? - To what extent does the student recognize body zones, body bases, whole body movements and body part movements? - To what extent is the student able to use arm and leg gestures which lead toward, away from and around the body. - To what extent does the student show clarity of body shape when dancing? - What understanding did the student gain about the body when dancing (agility, strength, balance, control and co-ordination)? - To what extent does the student reflect on and purposefully use the body in his or her own dance? - To what extent is the student aware of body concepts when looking at the dance of others?